Updated on 2024-08-27 GMT+08:00

 • The bucket, to which a back-to-source rule is configured, cannot be specified as the source site.

-• Currently, mirroring back to source from private buckets is supported for only some cloud vendors.
+• Currently, mirroring-based back to source from private buckets is only supported for some cloud vendors.

 • The origin server cannot transfer data in Transfer-Encoding: chunked mode.
 That is, the response to the request for downloading an object from the origin server must contain the Content-Length header to specify the size of the source object.